inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

 mobile wireless networks that uses the geographic positions of nodes to make packet forwarding decisions.

-The :ned:`Gpsr` module type implements GPSR, based on the paper “GPSR:
+The :ned:`Gpsr` module type implements GPSR, based on the paper "GPSR:
-Greedy Perimeter Stateless Routing for Wireless Networks” by Brad Karp and H. T. Kung, 2000.
+Greedy Perimeter Stateless Routing for Wireless Networks" by Brad Karp and H. T. Kung, 2000.
 The implementation supports both GG and RNG planarization algorithms.